 Research and Gear – There are 1600 search and rescue missions initiated in British Columbia annually.
 The information below is meant to provide a basic overview on hiking safety.
 Further research and conversations with outdoor enthusiasts are recommended.

 Before departing on your intended hike, it is important to independently research the terrain, wildlife, and weather typical of the region.
-Particularly in the springtime when snowlines are deceivingly low and avalanches are a possibility.
+Particularly in the springtime when snowlines are deceivingly low and avalanches are an extreme possibility.
 In terms of gear, your bare minimum should include the ten essentials (flashlight, fire-making kit, signalling device, additional food and hydration, clothing, navigation aids, first-aid kit, emergency shelter, pocket knife, and sun protection), comfortable hiking shoes, and a properly fitted backpack.
-You may also consider trekking poles to reduce the impact on your joints when descending.
-As outdoor enthusiasts ourselves, we encourage you to pack for worst case scenario, leave specific details with a trusted safety human, rent or invest in quality equipment, test said gear regularly, and have fun!
+You may also consider trekking poles to reduce the impact on your joints when descending the mountainous terrain.
+As outdoor enthusiasts ourselves, we encourage you to pack for worst case scenario, leave specific details with a trusted safety human, rent or invest in quality equipment, test said gear regularly, and have FUN!

 If you have questions about spinal health or stretching, ask Dr Jassal at your next adjustment!
 Incorporating regular chiropractic care will ensure proper spinal alignment for the active seasons ahead.
 When you combine that care with cardiovascular exercise, like hiking, you are greatly increasing the benefits of both!
 Happy trails, everyone!